 According to Danish philosopher Søren Kierkegaard, “one will get a deep insight into the state of Christianity in every age by seeing how it interprets Judas.”
 To contextualize Kierkegaard’s statement in terms of modern Jewish thought, it appears that the interpretations of Judas’s role in the Passion Narrative are evidence of how Judaism perceives both its relationship to Christianity and to shifts in its self-definition—as a religion and as an ethnic, national, and political collectivity.

 The attitude—be it explicit or implicit—toward Judas Iscariot in modern Jewish thought is inseparable from its attitude toward Jesus.
 In most cases, the attitude toward these figures has a substantive and direct link with issues of Jewish identity, sovereignty, and power—vis-à-vis the non-Jewish ‟other” and in the framework of internal Jewish discourse.

-בקרב הוגי ההשכלה, ביטאה דמותו של ישו את המתח הדואלי בין שאיפות של אוניברסליזם אמנציפטורי ופרטיקולריות של exceptionalism. התייחסותם של המשכילים (Enlightenment Jews) במאות השמונה-עשרה והתשע-עשרה לדמותו של ישו סימנה חריגה משמעותית ממסורת הייצוגים הפולמית והשלילית של דמותו בתרבות היהודית.
+Among thinkers of the Haskalah (the Jewish Enlightenment movement), the figure of Jesus expressed the dual tension between emancipatory universal aspirations and particularistic exceptionalism.
+The manner in which Maskilim (Enlightenment Jews) related to the character of Jesus in the eighteenth and nineteenth centuries symbolized a significant departure from the polemical and negative manner in which Jesus had traditionally been portrayed in Jewish culture.

 The Maskilim strived to integrate the figure of Jesus within the Jewish heritage and to ease the historical tension between Jews and Christians for the benefit of a vision of tolerance and a shared civil space.
 By emphasizing the humanistic morals of Jesus as neutral and universal, the Maskilim aspired to necessitate principles of pluralism and tolerance.
 This attempt was accompanied by the aspiration to demonstrate that the final separation of Christianity from Judaism begins with Paul, and is not reflected in the teachings of (Jewish) Jesus himself.
 Unsurprisingly, this new sympathy toward Jesus left obscure the issue of Jewish responsibility for his arrest and death and focused mainly on the principles common to both Christianity and Judaism.